TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-servicestartup.md

       To resolve this SPN issue, log in to the VM as Domain Admin and [run Kerberos Configuration Manager.](https://www.microsoft.com/download/details.aspx?id=39046).

    - To **reset your password**, [Add your own login/Reset SA Password](https://docs.microsoft.com/sql/database-engine/configure-windows/connect-to-sql-server-when-system-administrators-are-locked-out?view=sql-server-ver15#step-by-step-instructions).

    - If your **password is expired** and **account is locked,** [change the password of a login](https://docs.microsoft.com/sql/t-sql/statements/alter-login-transact-sql?view=sql-server-ver15#b-changing-the-password-of-a-login).

 * **IAAS Extension failed or SQL Virtual Machine Resource is unavailable**

    Remove and [reinstall IAAS Agent Extension](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm?tabs=bash%2Cazure-cli).

 * **SQL Server Configuration Manager** throws the error "Cannot Connect to WMI Provider.
-You Do Not Have Permission or The Server is Unreachable"
+You do not have permission or the server is unreachable"

    Check what version of SQL Server you have and replace it with the value `130`.
 You can try to repair this by compiling the `Mof` file by running the following in Command Prompt: